A little junk food is fine, right?

 “We know that the consumption of junk foods is linked with many chronic diseases, including heart disease, type 2 diabetes, obesity and some cancers,” Jemma says.

 Obesity, which is a key driver of physical disease and disability in Australia, is one of the more visible dangers of junk food.
-Some 67% of adult Australians and a quarter of children and adolescents are overweight or obese.
+Some 67% of adult Australian and a quarter of children and adolescents are overweight or obese.

 As well as the risk of diseases caused by junk food, the dangers of junk food can extend to our mental wellbeing.